 On November 23, 2018, the IRS published proposed regulations addressing the effect of the Tax Cuts and Jobs Act (TCJA) on the computation of federal gift and estate taxes.
-The proposed regulations resolve an inconsistent tax outcome, albeit for a limited segment of taxpayers.
-The proposed regulations prevent clawback of gifts made prior to the expiration of the TCJA.
+The proposed rules resolve an inconsistent tax outcome, albeit for a limited segment of taxpayers.
+The proposed regulations prevent clawback of gifts made before the expiration of the TCJA.

-Computation of federal gift and estate tax revolves around a concept called the exclusion amount.
-The exclusion amount is the maximum amount that a person can transfer during life as a gift and at death before paying gift or estate tax.
+The computation of federal gift and estate tax revolves around the exclusion amount concept.
+The exclusion amount is the maximum amount a person can transfer during life as a gift and at death before paying gift or estate tax.
 The exclusion amount unifies the gift and estate tax to ensure someone cannot avoid estate tax by giving away all their assets during life.

-Looking ahead to the 2026 reversion, members of the estate planning community discovered a potential problem, often referred to as clawback.
-If someone makes a gift between now and 2026, the amount of the gift is greater than the exclusion amount in 2026 after the reversion, and that person dies in 2026 or later, then that person’s estate will pay estate tax on a gift that was previously protected by the higher exclusion amount.
-In other words, the previous gift gets clawed back into the estate and the benefit of the higher exclusion amount from the TCJA gets completely reversed.
+Looking ahead to the 2026 reversion, the estate planning community members discovered a potential problem, often referred to as clawback.
+For example, if someone makes a gift between now and 2026, and the amount of the gift is greater than the exclusion amount in 2026 after the reversion.
+If that person dies in 2026 or later, that person’s estate will pay estate tax on a previously protected gift by the higher exclusion amount.
+In other words, the previous gift gets clawed back into the estate, and the benefit of the higher exclusion amount from the TCJA gets wholly reversed.

-Returning to the prior example, the special rule created by the proposed regulations would apply an exclusion amount of $9,000,000 and generate an estate tax of $1,600,000, rather than an estate tax of $3,200,000.
-Thus the benefit of the higher exclusion amount pursuant to the TCJA remains intact.
+Returning to the previous example, the special rule created by the proposed regulations would apply an exclusion amount of $9,000,000 and generate an estate tax of $1,600,000 rather than an estate tax of $3,200,000.
+Thus the benefit of the higher exclusion amount according to the TCJA remains intact.

-If you have any questions about how the TCJA impacts you and your estate plan, please contact your attorney at Carlile Patchen & Murphy LLP or any member of the Family Wealth & Estate Planning Group.
+If you have any questions about how the TCJA impacts you and your estate plan, don’t hesitate to contact your attorney at Carlile Patchen & Murphy LLP or any member of the Family Wealth & Estate Planning Group.